Nutrafol Review: Do Natural Hair Loss Pills Work?

 Nutrafol Men Supplement Facts label

-Nutrafol Men has a similar formulation to Nutrafol Women.
+This supplement has a similar formulation to Nutrafol Women.

 Nutrafol Men Clinical Trial Analysis

-Nutrafol Men was tested in a clinical trial published in The Journal of Clinical and Aesthetic Dermatology.
 Both men and women participated in the trial, and were assigned either Nutrafol Men or Nutrafol Women based on their sex.

 The trial lasted 24 weeks, and 83.7% of male subjects experienced improvements by the end of the trial.
-79.5% of female subjects experienced improvements as well.

-Nutrafol Men was reported to be less effective in men with African ancestry.
-Asian hair showed a thicker hair diameter and faster growth while men with European ancestry experienced higher hair density.
+Asian hair showed a thicker hair diameter and faster growth, while men with European ancestry experienced higher hair density.

 Does Nutrafol Cause Side Effects?

 In most hair supplement reviews, we have to make an educated guess about whether or not the supplement will cause side effects based on its ingredients.
-But since both Nutrafol for Women and Nutrafol for Men have been studied in clinical trials, we can analyze the trial results to determine risk of side effects.

 No serious side effects were reported in either of the clinical trials on Nutrafol.

-In the Nutrafol Men trial, one patient experienced diarrhea but it's hard to say for certain whether that was caused by the supplement or diet because it resolved itself naturally.
+In the Nutrafol Men trial, one patient experienced diarrhea, but it's hard to say for certain whether that was caused by the supplement or diet, because it resolved itself naturally.

 We do not consider Nutrafol likely to cause side effects.